 Fast track: If you already hold full CGI CSQS, ACA, ACCA or CIMA or equivalent, you would be eligible to exemption from the first year of this course and can apply to the MSc Corporate Governance/GradCG Fast Track (commencing in September 2023 - full programme outline can be viewed from via the related courses below).

-Assessment is by coursework and examination.
+Assessment is by coursework and assignments.